FATROP : A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control: Implementation

 \subsection{Stagewise Function Evaluation}

-The stagewise quantities of the primal-dual system are the same functions for every time step.
+For the problems considered in this paper, the stagewise quantities of the primal-dual system are often the same functions for different time steps.
 This means that the code to evaluate these quantities can be re-used.
 This way the algorithm has a smaller instruction memory footprint, resulting in a better instruction locality.
 Because the code is kept small, it is feasible to apply aggressive compiler optimization levels.
 Furthermore, since all block submatrices are independent, they can be evaluated in parallel.
 This can be beneficial for problems with expensive function evaluation, for example multi-body problems with forward dynamics.
 A preliminary implementation using \pkg{OpenMP} is available in \pkg{fatrop}.